angelcatanzariti1/brownie_funding/README.md

 # brownie_funding
-Projects/causes funding based on a smart contract and implemented in Brownie.
+Projects/causes funding based on a smart contract, implemented in Brownie.